-Even though geodesic singularities are more subtle in their physical interpretation than curvature singularities, the singularity theorems show that it is much easier to claim the geodesic incompleteness of a general spacetime rather than looking at its diverging curvature invariants.
-In fact, without fixing any particular coordinate system, the singularity theorems state that geodesic singularities are implied by general assumptions, such as the presence of trapped surfaces and the requirement that an energy condition holds; but nothing is really mentioned about curvature singularities.
+Even though geodesic singularities are more subtle in their physical interpretation than curvature singularities, the singularity theorems show that it is much more immediate to claim the geodesic incompleteness of a general spacetime rather than looking at its diverging curvature invariants.
+In fact, without fixing any particular coordinate system, the singularity theorems state that geodesic singularities are implied by general assumptions, such as the presence of trapped surfaces and the requirement that an energy condition holds; but nothing is really said about curvature singularities.
 However, in the present case, since we study static and spherically symmetric spacetimes, we can pick a convenient coordinate patch that considerably simplifies the analysis of the curvature scalars.
-We therefore focus solely on singularities arising from these invariants, using them to draw conclusions about the (in)extendibility of the spacetime.
+We therefore focus solely on the finiteness (divergence) of these invariants, using them to draw conclusions about the $C^k$-(in)extendibility of the spacetime.